Families and carers

 Shireland Technology Primary will adhere to the term dates as set out by Sandwell Council.
 Details of these, as well as additional training days, will be made available here once they have been published.

-Throughout the academic year, there will be opportunities for parents to meet with teachers to discuss pupils’ progress.
-Parents evenings will be one such opportunity for face-to-face parental contact.
-Details of how to book appointments will be made available here.
+Throughout the academic year, there are four opportunities for parents to meet with teachers to discuss pupils’ progress.

 In order to ensure that we are providing the very best for our families, we hold termly meetings to give parents and carers a chance to voice their opinions.
 These meetings, known as ‘Family Forums’, will allow for our families to discuss the strengths of our school, as well as areas for improvement.
 Forging strong relationships between our school and our families is vital to ensure continued developments of the school.
 The minutes and outcomes of these meetings feed into our Standards and Performance Committee every term.